 Continuity Check Protocol (CCP): "Heartbeating" messages for CFM.
 The Continuity Check Message (CCM) provides a means to detect connectivity failures in an MA.
 CCMs are multicast messages.
 CCMs are confined to a domain (MD).
 These messages are unidirectional and do not solicit a response.
 Each MEP transmits a periodic multicast Continuity Check Message inward towards the other MEPs.
-The switch support Hardware CCM transition.
+The switch supports Hardware CCM transition.
 The transition/receiving interval can up to 3.3ms to support detection Gigabit Ethernet cooper interface in 10ms.
+Below is the CFM CCP configuration page.
+In this page user may configure the Maintenance Domain, Maintenance Association and the Maintenance association End Point setting.